Reading speed

 A fist.

-A person sitting on the ground.
-They look sad.
+A person sitting on the ground and looking sad.

-• neglect – when someone is not helping you the way they are supposed to help you
+bullet neglect when someone is not helping you the way they are supposed to help you

-• exploitation – when someone takes advantage of you.
+bullet exploitation when someone takes advantage of you.end of list

 Providers and workers must also do their best to protect you from sexual misconduct.